Acomodeo/kotlintest-spring/README.md

 You also need to add the @EnableKotlinTest annotation to your test context in order for the static utility class to be picked up.

+## License

+For License information see the file LICENSE